boyroywax/ipfs-liftoff/clients/libp2p/basic/README.md

 ### Listen addresses

-The client will listen on the following addresses by default:
+The client will listen on the following addresses:

 ```typescript
 ...